‘General Hospital’ Spoilers: Kristina Outsmarts Alexis, Chase And Valerie Investigate

-This upcoming week on General Hospital, Kristina is determined to make her way back to the Dawn of Day house, and especially back to Shiloh.
+During this upcoming week on General Hospital, Kristina is determined to make her way back to the Dawn of Day house, and especially back to Shiloh.
 She is expected to find a way to outsmart her mother, Alexis, to get out of the safe house.
-The only way she can think of is to try to contact the PCPD, especially her old pal Valerie.
+The only way she can think of is to try to contact the PCPD, especially her old pal, Valerie.

 Kristina and Valerie are on the outs at the moment, ever since Kristina basically told her that she doesn’t need her in her life if she doesn’t accept her new Dawn of Day family.
 Now that Kristina is missing, Chase and Valerie are on the case.
 According to General Hospital spoilers from SheKnows Soaps, Alexis will be careless about something.